cedrickchee/typescript-deep-dive/README.md

 **A little context**

-I am a polygot programmer.
+I am a polyglot programmer.
 Over the 10+ years, I have written codes both professionally and as a hobby in many programming languages—from Ruby to JavaScript, Go, Java, and Python.
 My motivation of learning TypeScript is to improved code quality as I have been writing a lot of JavaScript code since 2013 in my role as a front-end developer, hybrid mobile app developer, and React Native mobile app developer.

 ## What is TypeScript